mecid/mecid.github.io/_posts/2019-01-30-creating-dsl-in-swift.md

 The code above is our target, and this is how we want our DSL to be.
 Generally, everything in this example is a function with a trailing closure parameter.
 For more details let's dive into implementation.

 #### Root elements
-We have to create a function stack which returns UIStackView and accepting closure which we apply to this new created UIStackView.
+We have to create a function stack which returns *UIStackView* and accepting closure which we apply to this new created *UIStackView*.

 ```swift
 public func stack(apply closure: (UIStackView) -> Void) -> UIStackView {